AayushRathore123/Online-Code-Editor/README.md

 ### The aim of this full-stack web application is to provide an instant online coding and test platform and to provide practice coding questions.
 + It allow users to create a new account or log in to the existing account to access saved files.
-+ They can also solve different of questions of array and according to difficulty level.
++ They can also solve different types of questions and according to their difficulty level.

 ## Getting Started
 ### Pre-requisites